Phonicmas/BiotechExpansionWarhammer40k/README.md

    *Nightshround - Makes self and allies in an area invisble untill they attack

    *Shrouding - Makes enemies in an area suffer debuffs to aiming and sight

-## Toggable Patches
+## Toggable patches

    *Restore fertility to space marines

    *Remove the prerequisites of the genes

    *If spencers mods are installed, replaces his geneseeds with my geneseed.
 Additionally if VPE is isntalled thousand sons uses chaos path.

 ## Other things

    *Mod contains 3 xenotypes; Space Marine, Primaris Space Marine and Space Marine Psyker (Librarian or whatever chaos calls theirs)

    *Mod contains a faction containing all three above mentioned xenotypes.